John Urho Kemp

 John Urho Kemp (1942-2010) graduated from the University of California, Berkeley in 1965 with a degree in chemical engineering and biochemistry.
 He worked as a chemical engineer for almost two years, then quit to study Scientology in England and Los Angeles until 1971.
-He spent the next decade operating an antiques business in Los Angeles.
+He spent the next decade running an antique store in Los Angeles.
 Amongst other interests, he traveled the world to witness solar eclipses and frequented hot springs of Northern California.
 Throughout his life he sought revelations through meditation, metaphysics, formulas, and numbers, recorded primarily in pencil and pen on the blank surfaces of scrap papers.

 Much of his work was refined and compiled into compact documents that were then photocopied and leafletted as a means of sharing his findings with as many people as he could.
 An online archive of his work is underway, and includes poems, equations, drawings, and collages from 1979-2010.